1. Introduction

 mc manipulation weighing advanced tablet

-If they forgot to press the 3rd button on the scale, they will lose points on his score, as their laboratory book will not be filled.
+If they forgot to press the 3rd button on the scale, they will lose points on their score, as their laboratory book will not be filled.

 The user will perform the same manipulation to weigh 218mg of 2,2,3,3-tetrahydroxysuccinic acid with a second clean ramekin.